Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/filedetails.file.setauditrank.md

 The current instance of the file.
 Provides the values of `CreationTimeUtc`, `LastAccessTimeUtc`, `LastWriteTimeUtc`, and `Extension` to the method.

 `p2`&ensp;&ensp;String
-The file owner provided by the File class method **GetFileOwner**.
+The file owner provided by the [File Class](./filedetails.file.md) [File.GetFileOwner](./filedetails.file.getfileowner.md) method.
 This value is not a member of the current _File_ instance and must be obtained separately.

 ## Example

-The following example shows an abbreviated version of the File Class.
+The following example shows an abbreviated version of the [File Class](./filedetails.file.md).
 The class constructor method `File($p1)` contains a variable `_auditRank` that stores the value from the method.
 This variable sets the `AuditRank` property and serves as a parameter on other class methods.

 PowerShell
 ***